Notice of Privacy Practices

 - Disclosure to Relatives, Close Friends and Your Other Caregivers.
 We may share your PHI with your family member/relative, a close personal friend, or another person who you identify if we (1) first provide you with the chance to object to the disclosure and you do not object; (2) infer that you do not object to the disclosure; or (3) obtain your agreement to share your PHI with these individuals.
 If you are not present at the time we share your PHI, or you are not able to agree or disagree to our sharing your PHI because you are not capable or there is an emergency circumstance, we may use our professional judgment to decide that sharing the PHI is in your best interest.
 We may also use or share your PHI to notify (or assist in notifying) these individuals about your location and general condition.

 - Fundraising Communications.
 We may share with our fundraising staff limited demographic information about you (e.g., name, address, other contact information, age, gender, date of birth), including the dates on which we provided health care to you, department of service information, treating physician, outcome information, and health insurance status without your written authorization.
 We may contact you with information about the importance of contributions to Nationwide Children’s Hospital and invite you to participate.
-If you do not want to receive any fundraising information in the future, you may opt out of receiving such information.
+If you do not want to receive any fundraising communications in the future, you may opt out of receiving such communications by contacting the Privacy Office at the contact information below.

 - to report health information to public health authorities for the purpose of preventing or controlling disease, injury, or disability;